omerburakozgur/omerburakozgur/README.md

 </div>
 <br>

-**Description:** Leading a team of 3, I developed the Unity and code side of this 3D mobile mystery game prototype.
-I was responsible for the entire Unity integration and participated in gameplay, level, UI, story, and 3D design.
+**Description:** Led a team of 3 to develop a 3D mobile mystery game, responsible for the entire Unity integration and coding.

-* Programmed the **Event-Driven Inventory System** and core game mechanics (Minigames, clue gathering) using C#.
+* Programmed the **Event-Driven Inventory System** and core interaction mechanics using C# and **SOLID principles**.
-* Implemented basic optimization (**Occlusion Culling**) and Unity UI (Canvas) systems for mobile platforms.
+* Implemented basic optimization (**Occlusion Culling**) and optimized Unity UI (Canvas) structures to maintain high FPS on mobile platforms.
+* Participated in gameplay, level, UI, story, and 3D design.

 **Skills Used:** Unity, C#, Event-Driven Architecture, Mobile Optimization, UI Design, 3D Design.